Johann Caspar Goethe: Biography

 in 1759, French troops occupied Frankfurt during the Seven Years' War.
 The French city commander, Count Thoranc, stayed in Goethe's house for several months during this time.
 Goethe found this a nuisance, especially because he was a supporter of Prussia, France's enemy in the war.

 After around 1770, Goethe gradually lost his mental facilities.
 In 1779, he suffered a stroke, followed by a second in 1780.
 Goethe was paralysed after this second stroke, and died on 25 May 1782.
 He left his son Johann Wolfgang a considerable fortune of around 90,000 Guilders.
 Goethe is buried in the family plot at the Peterskirchhof in Frankfurt.

+Brothers and sisters

+Johann Caspar Goethe had five older half-siblings from his father's first marriage, and he also had three more siblings from his father's second marriage: